 For three years, our current mayor, Jeb Hopkins, has overseen construction of the Springwood Aquarium, where people of all ages will go to marvel at the wonders of the deep.
 The aquarium is three months away from completion - yet Mr. Krueger wants to cancel the project.
 Instead, he wants to turn the building into his proposed Krueger Home for At-Risk Children.
 While noble in intent, Krueger's home has several eccentric design features, including a fog maze, a rotating room, and a subterranean dungeon.
 Mr. Krueger assures us that these areas will be purely for the enjoyment of the children.
 But the cost of building them will put our town budget into the red for years to come.
 Not to mention, this still leaves the matter of what to do with the Springwood Aquarium's 2,000-gallon shark tank.
 Mr. Krueger has generously offered to relocate it to his basement, where he will fill it with cow blood and swim around in it, but this hardly reimburses us for its cost.

 If you live on Elm Street, you've probably seen Mr. Krueger's house.
 You've also probably heard stories about it: that Krueger's stepfather was murdered there and that late at night strange lights and ominous noises emanate from it.
 Last night, I went to Elm Street to personally investigate the house in question.
 What I saw was beyond description.
 Never before have I witnessed such a ghastly parade of otherworldly terrors.
-However, I eventually I realized I was at a drag queen show at the Elm Street Gentleman's Lounge.
-After vomiting, I eventually found my way to Krueger's house, which, while refreshingly free of transvestites, is rather ugly and in need of a new coat of paint.
+However, I eventually I realized I was in a line for a showing of the latest Star Wars film.
+After vomiting, I eventually found my way to Krueger's house.
+While refreshingly free of Star Wars fans, it is rather ugly and in need of a new coat of paint.

 There are also various rumors around town that Mr. Krueger is an undead monster who murders people in their dreams.
 But since I am above that sort of mudslinging, I won't comment on those rumors at this time.